-Born on 9.26.58 in New York City, Levin was a Contributing Photographer at Life Magazine in the 80’s living in the Photo District.
+Born on 9.26.50 in New York City, Levin was a Contributing Photographer at Life Magazine in the 80’s while living in New York City.
 His work appeared in Time, People, National Geographic, GEO, Stern.
-Paris Match, Newsweek, US News and World Report, New York Magazine, the Village Voice, Readers Digest, Sports Illustrated, Fortune, Business Week, Forbes, Graphis, Jazz News, Next American City and the New York Times Magazine, as well as the cover of Popular Photography, who compared him to Gary Winogrand.
-His work on Coney Island was recently featured in the New York Times photography blog “Lens.”
+Paris Match, Newsweek, US News and World Report, New York Magazine, the Village Voice, Readers Digest, Sports Illustrated, Fortune, Business Week, Forbes, Graphis, Jazz News, Next American City and the New York Times Magazine, as well as the cover of Popular Photography.
+His seminal work on Coney Island was recently featured in the New York Times photography blog “Lens.”

-My mission is to capture the vitality of human experience and to present it on paper in a visually compelling manner.
+“My mission is to capture the vitality of human experience and to present it on paper in a visually compelling manner.
 As I photographer I work with daily life, ritual and celebration within which I look for moments of insight or higher meaning.
-I seek to create iconic images that are immediately recognizable as illustrating an idea, a place, or event.
+I seek to create iconic images that are immediately recognizable as illustrating an idea, a place, or event.”